Aerial of an Asháninka village on the edge of the Rio Ene, Peru.

 We believe it’s time to shift control, decision-making and power to the people at the frontline of deforestation.

 In a challenging place like the rainforest, only the people who live there know what’s best for them.
-We respect and trust their ability to decide how best to spend the cash based on the unique circumstances they face living in the rainforest.
+We respect and trust their ability to decide how best to spend the cash based on their unique circumstances.

-How communities use the cash:
+How communities use cash

 Safe drinking water